 Classification of drugs is based on perceived severity of adverse drug effects

-In the SpotRM+ database all alerts are linked to selected examples of the drugs that have the alert in their structures.
+In the SpotRM database all alerts are linked to selected examples of drugs that have the alert in their structures.
 The drug examples have been chosen to reflect in a didactic way on a certain structural alert while avoiding too much speculation on alternatives.
 Structures with several potential structural alerts are therefore largely avoided although we do not hesitate to propose hypotheses.
 For a rapid visual impression of the hazard associated with a given alert, the drugs are classified as Red, Yellow, Green or Neutral.
 Definitions of these classes are: